agrc/forklift/readme.md

 `run_forklift.bat` is an example of a batch file that could be used to run forklift via the Windows Scheduler.

+### Upgrading Forklift

+From the root of the forklift source code folder:
+1. Activate forklift environment: `activate forklift`
+1. Pull any new updates from GitHub: `git pull origin master`
+1. Pip install with the upgrade option: `pip install .\ -U`

 ## Development Usage

 - create new env